-As of June 30,
+As of June 30, 2020

-(in thousands) A ctual P Pro Forma(1) Pro Forma As Adjusted(2)
+(in thousands) Actual Pro Forma(1) Pro Forma As Adjusted(2)

 Balance Sheet Data:

-Cash and cash equivalents \$ 2 9,716 \$ 79,626 \$ 223,729
+Cash and cash equivalents \$ 29,716 \$ 79,626

-Working capital (3) 2 5,058 74,968 219,546
+Working capital(3) 25,058 74,968

-Total assets 3 2,747 82,657 226,285
+Total assets 32,747 82,657

-Total convertible preferred stock 9 6,385
+Total convertible preferred stock 96,385

-Total stockholders' (deficit) equity (6 9,311) 76,984 221,087
+Total stockholders' (deficit) equity (69,311) 76,984

-- (1) Pro forma amounts give effect to (i) the automatic conversion of 26,993,811 shares of our outstanding convertible preferred stock as of June 30, 2020 into an aggregate of 26,993,811 shares of common stock and non-voting common stock (of which 10,283,905 shares are non-voting common stock) immediately prior to the completion of this offering, (ii) the issuance and sale of 3,443,612 shares of Series C convertible preferred stock in August 2020 for net proceeds of approximately \$49.9 million and the automatic conversion of such shares into an aggregate of 3,443,612 shares of common stock and non-voting common stock (of which 826,466 shares are non-voting common stock) immediately prior to the completion of this offering. - (2) Pro forma as adjusted amounts reflect pro forma adjustments described in footnote (1) as well as the sale of 8,325,000 shares of our common stock in this offering at the initial public offering price of \$19.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-As of June 30, 2020, approximately \$0.5 million of our estimated aggregate offering expenses of \$3.0 million are in accounts payable and accrued expenses. - (3) We define working capital as current assets less current liabilities.
+- (1) Pro forma amounts give effect to (i) the automatic conversion of 31,221,066 shares of our outstanding convertible preferred stock as of June 30, 2020 into an aggregate of 31,221,066 shares of common stock and non-voting common stock (of which 11,894,366 shares are non-voting common stock) immediately prior to the completion of this offering, (ii) the issuance and sale of 3,982,887 shares of Series C convertible preferred stock in August 2020 for net proceeds of approximately \$49.9 million and the automatic conversion of such shares into an aggregate of 3,982,887 shares of common stock and non-voting common stock (of which 955,893 shares are non-voting common stock) immediately prior to the completion of this offering. - (2) Pro forma as adjusted amounts reflect pro forma adjustments described in footnote (1) as well as the sale of shares of our common stock in this offering at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 in the number of shares offered by us in this offering would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the assumed initial offering price remains the same and after deducting estimated underwriting discounts commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
 See our financial statements and related notes appearing at the end of this prospectus for further details regarding our current assets and current liabilities.